 particularly when mobility is limited, but the ability to share

 highly unusual experiences is probably a bigger factor.
 There are many

 unanswered questions about the quality and value of interpersonal support

 through specialist online communities.

-Daniel Gooch is investigating social presence (the feeling of being emotionally close to another individual) and how to mediate this through communication technologies.
+Dr Daniel Gooch and I investigate social presence (the feeling of being emotionally close to another individual) and how to mediate this through communication technologies.

 Reasoning about Identity and Design of CMC Systems